ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/7_Kamuichikap_Konkuwa.md

 For negotiation.

 Many days had passed,
-I heard a faint sound in the sky.
+I heard a soft sound from the sky.
 Suddenly, someone came in.
 Looking around, the young brown dipper returned,
 Now even more handsome, with further refined dignity,
 Began to state the response.

-The reason why the deer god and the fish god of Heaven had not released deer or fish until today was that when humans caught deer, they hit the deer's head with wood, and when they skinned it, they discarded the deer's head as it was in the mountain forest.
+The deer god and the fish god,
+Refused to release deer and fish,
+Because humans hit the deer's head with wood,
+When they caught deer.
+When humans skinned deer,
+They discarded the deer's head in the forest and mountain.
-When they caught fish,
+When humans caught fish,
+They killed the fish by hitting their heads with rotten wood.
+The deer, naked and cried,
+Returned to the deer god.
+The fish, with rotten wood in their mouths,
-they killed them by hitting their heads with rotten wood, so the deer, crying naked, returned to the deer god's side, and the fish returned to the fish god with rotten wood in their mouths.
-The deer god and the fish god were angry and consulted, and decided not to release deer or fish.
-But if from now on humans treat deer and fish with care, then they will release deer and release fish, the deer god and
+Returned to the fish god.

+The deer god and the fish god
+Were angry and consulted, and decided not to release deer or fish.
+But if from now on
+humans treat deer and fish
+with care, then they will release deer and release fish, the deer god and